Electrofuel: Classification

 Europe defines a class of electrofuels called "Renewable Liquid and Gaseous Transport Fuels of Non-Biological Origin" (RFNBO), chemically the same as e-fuels in general, but with stricter requirements.
 The power must be made by new renewable unsubsidized power plants located in the same bidding zone as the e-fuel facility, power production and e-fuel production must occur simultaneously, and carbon sources must be certain types.

 Projects

 In September 2022, the Finnish company Q Power sold P2X Solutions a synthetic methane production unit to be delivered in 2024 in Harjavalta, Finland, next to its 20 MW green hydrogen production plant.
 Ren-Gas has several synthetic methane production projects in Tampere, Lahti, Kotka, Mikkeli and Pori in Finland.

 Towards the end of 2020, Porsche announced its investment in electrofuels, including the Haru Oni project in Chile, creating synthetic methanol from wind power.
-In December 2022, Porsche and Chilean company Highly Innovative Fuels opened the Haru Oni pilot plant in Punta Arenas, Chile, based on wind power and producing ~130 m^{3} of eFuel per year in the pilot phase, scaling to 55,000 m^{3} per year by the mid-2020s, and 550,000 m^{3} after another two years, to be exported through its port.
-As of 2023 this facility can successfully produce 34,340 gallons a year with commercial applications coming later down the line.
+In December 2022, Porsche and Chilean company Highly Innovative Fuels opened the Haru Oni pilot plant in Punta Arenas, Chile, based on wind power and producing about 130,000 L of eFuel per year in the pilot phase, with plans to scale to 55,000,000 L per year by 2026, and 550,000,000 L by 2028, to be exported through its port.